cculianu/electrum-cash-protocol/protocol-basics.rst

   * ``height`` is the height of the block it is in.

-3. Next, with mempool transactions in :ref:`a specified order <mempoolorder>`, append a similar string for those transactions, but where **height** is ``-1`` if the transaction has at least one unconfirmed input, and ``0`` if all inputs are confirmed.
+3. Next, with mempool transactions in a :ref:`specified order <mempoolorder>`, append a similar string for those transactions, but where **height** is ``-1`` if the transaction has at least one unconfirmed input, and ``0`` if all inputs are confirmed.